What does the Show Case show? Evidence of and lessons from adjustment in Uganda

 World Development , Volume 29 - Issue 5 p.
 841- 863

 Uganda is often seen as an African show case for the beneficial effects of structural adjustment.
-High growth rates have been combined with a high degree of ?ownership? of the reforms.
-At the same time, critics have pointed to continued aid dependence, and to limited growth of the important agricultural export sector.
-The contribution of this paper in this debate is three-fold.
-First, ?ownership? has not always been exemplary and is still fragile in some respects.
-Secondly, although aid has indeed been important for bringing about high growth, aid dependence has diminished over time.
-And thirdly, there have been real supply responses from the agricultural export sector.
+High growth rates have been combined with a high degree of "ownership" of the reforms.
+At the same time, critics have pointed to continued aid dependence, and limited growth of the important agricultural export sector.
+The contribution of this paper to this debate is three-fold.
+First, "ownership" has not always been exemplary and is still fragile in some respects.
+Second, although aid has indeed been important for bringing about high growth, aid dependence has diminished over time.
+Third, there have been real supply responses from the agricultural export sector.

 Dijkstra, A.G, & van Donge, J.K.
 (2001).
 What does the Show Case show?
 Evidence of and lessons from adjustment in Uganda.
 World Development, 29(5), 841–863. doi:10.1016/S0305-750X(01)00007-9